June 25, 2021

 If someone gets sick after eating your food, chances are, you’re never going to be serving them again.
-That’s why any hospitality enterprise connected to food needs to have superb food hygiene training.
+That’s why any hospitality enterprise connected to food needs to have superb food hygiene training to keep its food supply safe, especially with the types of food that are perishable and easily contaminated, such as ready-to-eat foods, raw meat, poultry shellfish, and unpasteurized foods.

 A recent post from the Centers for Disease Control and Prevention (CDC) reports that in the U.S. alone, almost 50 million people get sick each year from contaminated food.
-Of those, roughly 130,000 end up in the hospital, and overall, there are about 3000 deaths.
+Of those, roughly 130,000 end up in the hospital due to foodborne illness, and overall, there are about 3000 deaths.
 The latest information from the World Health Organization (WHO) shows that this is a global issue.
 The WHO states that annually, “unsafe food causes 600 million cases of foodborne diseases and 420,000 deaths”.
 (WHO)

 As an online article explained, a food-related sickness is the result of something eaten 12-48 hours before symptoms show up.
 Often then, the last eatery visited is blamed, even though it is truly innocent.
 This is often called “last meal bias”.
 Unfortunately, this bias can have a negative impact on the eatery, hotel, caterer, etc., especially with today’s social media options.
-Posting about food poisoning, however misguided, can ruin a reputation.
+Posting about food poisoning, however misguided, can ruin a reputation due to a violation of public health.

 Do you say your organization already has food hygiene training?
 I am sure you are correct.
 Did you know, though, that studies have shown that there is often a gap between what is taught and what is learned?
 Even more important, what food handlers know is not always put into practice.